 - Preheat oven to 350 degrees.
 Line a muffin pan with muffin liners and set aside.

-- In a bowl combine the peanut butter with eggs, and maple syrup.
+- In a bowl combine the peanut butter with eggs, milk, and maple syrup.
 Add cinnamon, baking powder, vanilla extract and whisk until incorporated.

 - Mix in the oats and chocolate chips and let the batter rest for 10 minutes.

 - Divide the batter between the muffin liners and top with chocolate chips.